Stones for the Rampart

 Kamienie na szaniec (lit.
 Stones for the Rampart, also translated as Stones on the Barricade) is a 1943 non-fiction novel by Polish writer Aleksander Kamiński.
-Published by the Polish underground press during the World War II occupation of Poland, the book describes the acts of sabotage and armed resistance carried out by the Polish underground scout movement, the Gray Ranks, of whom Kamiński was one of the instructors and leaders.
+Published by the Polish underground press during the World War II occupation of Poland, the book describes the history of the Polish underground scout movement, the Grey Ranks (and the affiliation, in particular with the Polish Underground State and Home Army, of whom Kamiński was one of the instructors and leaders), from his experiences and several members in particular, from the time before through the occupation until the publication.

 Already immensely popular during World War II, after the war the book entered the canon of Polish literature and remains a recommended reading text for Polish students in the secondary school curriculum.
-It was adapted into two feature films, in 1978 and in 2014.
+It was adapted into two feature films, in 1977 and in 2014.

 Origin

 Kamienie na szaniec was published by the Polish underground press in 1943, during the period of German occupation of Poland in World War II.
-The author Aleksander Kamiński was a member of the Polish Armia Krajowa (Home Army) resistance movement, editor of the underground Biuletyn Informacyjny magazine, and one of the instructors and leaders of the Polish underground scout movement, the Gray Ranks, which took an active role in the resistance through various acts of minor resistance known as small sabotage.
-Kamiński based his story on the memoirs of Tadeusz Zawadzki ("Zośka"), a 22-year-old member of the Gray Ranks.
+The author Aleksander Kamiński was a member of the Polish Armia Krajowa (Home Army) resistance movement, editor of the underground Biuletyn Informacyjny magazine, and one of the instructors and leaders of the Polish underground scout movement, the Grey Ranks, which took an active role in the resistance through various acts of minor resistance known as small sabotage.
+Kamiński based his story on the memoirs of Tadeusz Zawadzki ("Zośka"), a 22-year-old member of the Grey Ranks.